-Ashley Graham Flaunts Curves Wearing Very Little: ‘I Love Me’
+Ashley Graham Flaunts Curves Wearing Very Little: 'I Love Me'

 "You have helped me build so much confidence to see a thick, plus size girl who is unapologetically her and proud of her skin — all of it," a fourth fan replied along with a high-five emoji.

-Ashley recently delighted her social media followers with a post where she showcased her hourglass figure in seven different sexy outfits, which she explained, The Inquisitr reported.
+Ashley recently delighted her social media followers with a post where she showcased her hourglass figure in seven different sexy outfits, The Inquisitr reported.